th-in-gs/SwitchDualShockAdapter/doc/Log 1.md

 To do all this, I'll need to set the settings on the ATMega by 'burning the fuses' on it.
 This isn't as hard (or irreparable) as it sounds - it just means sending two eight bit settings values to the chip that it will store and then use to set itself up when it's powered on.
 The two values are referred to as the "low fuse" and "high fuse" - but they're just bytes that encode our settings.

 These two bytes are broken up into bits or group of bits traditionally referred to with an `ALL CAPS NAME`.
-You learn what they mean by reading relevant parts of [the data sheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega8A-Data-Sheet-DS40001974B.pdf#G3.1205680) - or using an [online caculator like this one](https://eleccelerator.com/fusecalc/fusecalc.php?chip=ATmega8a).
+You learn what they mean by reading relevant parts of [the data sheet](https://ww1.microchip.com/downloads/en/DeviceDoc/ATmega8A-Data-Sheet-DS40001974B.pdf#G3.1205680) - or using an [online calculator like this one](https://eleccelerator.com/fusecalc/fusecalc.php?chip=ATmega8a).

 Confusingly to software folks like me, 'fuses' are counted as 'active' if their bits are set to `0` and 'not active' if their bits are set to `1`.
 This confounds me _all the time_ 🫤.